rib/jsonwebtokens/README.md

 Creating an `Algorithm` up front means we don't have to repeatedly parse associated secrets or keys.

-A builder pattern is used for describing verifiers so it should be possible to extend its configurability if necessary for different use cases.
+The builder pattern used for describing a `Verifier` keeps code ergonimic no matter if you have simple or elaborate verification requirements.

 There is also a low-level [(`::raw`)](#Low-level-Usage) API available in case you need more control over splitting, decoding, deserializing and